yysun/apprun/docs/08-3rd-party-libs.md

 # 3rd Party Libraries

 Using jQuery and jQuery plugins is not an anti-pattern.
-It is welcomed and encourages.
+It is welcomed and encouraged.
 AppRun embrace 3rd libraries and recommend you to use them in your AppRun application development.

 ## Rendered Callback